Environmental Initiatives Fund

 - Fit with Council’s regional outcomes and policies – how the project contributes to Council’s LTP outcomes and resource management policies.

-- Environmental enhancement – how the project will directly promote, enhance or protect the Waikato region’s environment
+- Environmental enhancement – a clear need for the project, and how the project will directly promote, enhance or protect the Waikato region’s environment.

 - Community participation & awareness – how the project involves iwi Maaori, the wider community and increases public awareness of environmental issues.

-- Innovation/uniqueness – how unique or special is the project?
+- Innovation/uniqueness – how unique or special is the project and/or does the project benefit threatened species or habitats?

 - Collaboration and partnership – whether the applicants have explored and developed any opportunities for collaboration and partnership with others resulting in contributory funding from other parties.